-Is an up to date statement in place and copy (or weblink) provided to Defra, and EA?Ye es 🗌 No X Biodiversity Please indicate whether your Board has a Biodiversity Action Plan ∋s X No If "yes" is the Biodiversity Action Plan available on your website?
+Is an up to date statement in place and copy (or weblink) provided to Defra, and EA? .
+Yes No X Biodiversity Please indicate whether your Board has a Biodiversity Action Plan Yes X No If "yes" is the Biodiversity Action Plan available on your website?
 Yes x No What year was your Biodiversity Action Plan last updated?)
-2020 Have you reported progress on BAP implementation on your web site?
-Yes No X When was biodiversity last discussed at a Board meeting (date)?
+May 2020 Have you reported progress on BAP implementation on your web site?
+Yes 📃 No X When was biodiversity last discussed at a Board meeting (date)?
 May 2021 Do you have a biosecurity process?
-Yes No X SSSI water level management plans Please indicate whether your Board is responsible for any SSSI water level managem plans?Y No X
+Yes 🗌 No X SSSI water level management plans Please indicate whether your Board is responsible for any SSSI water level manag plans?